 LBB: I wouldn’t use the word “struggle” in this regard.
 Certainly, the ratios of men to women are not even in the music industry, but I think that is true of most industries in the U.S. today.
 I am fortunate enough to be involved with several “women’s” organizations in both D.C. and Nashville and have found that those ties and relationships have been immensely beneficial professionally.
 I also like to work with young women who are coming up in the industry to ensure that our representation only continues to grow in the future.

 WiMN: Do you have any advice or recommendations to women wanting a career in the music industry?

 LBB: Focus on the work and do a great job every day.
 Period.
 If you are a hard worker, you will be rewarded professionally, regardless of gender.
 I often cringe when I hear women say that we need to “think like a man.”
 If you trust your instincts and think like yourself, your energies will be better spent.
+A lot of people underestimate the importance of a graphics card when thinking of getting a podcasting device .
 Also, be sure to cultivate strong relationships with other women in the business.
 Good people will look out for each other.
 And, I have found that most people are good people.

 WiMN: Can you share with our readers, some fun facts about you?

 LBB: This will be my fifth year teaching a class as an adjunct professor at the KOGOD School of Business at American University, entitled “Protecting the Creative Class in the Digital Age.”
 This is a particularly heartening opportunity, as I received my BA in Communications from American University many years ago.
 To get to return to the same classrooms that I sat in decades ago, and to see the quality students there today, is a true privilege.